Thomas Joseph Nabak

 June 30th 1955 – May 6, 2025

-Thomas Joseph Nabak, 69, of West Allis, Wisconsin, passed away peacefully on Tuesday, May 6, 2025.
-Born in Thiensville, Wisconsin.
-Tom lived a life defined by love, loyalty, and a deep commitment to those around him.
+Thomas Joseph Nabak, 69, of West Allis, Wisconsin, passed away peacefully on May 6, 2025.
+Born in Thiensville, Wisconsin, Tom lived a life defined by love, loyalty, and a deep commitment to those around him.

 He worked as a skilled specialty machinist, retiring in 2021 from ITW Shakeproof after decades of dedication.
 Beyond his professional life, Tom was a passionate sportsman and a constant presence in his community.
 He was a devoted softball player and coach, sharing his love of the game with others and inspiring many through his leadership.
 He also spent countless hours at the bowling lanes, forming bonds with his family as a long-time bowling partner, season after season.

-A lifelong fan of Wisconsin sports, Tom cheered with heart for the Brewers, Packers, and the Bucks.
-In retirement he found joy in APBA Baseball, a board game that combined his love for baseball with his sharp mind and love of competition.
+A lifelong fan of Wisconsin sports, Tom cheered with heart for the Brewers, Packers, and Bucks.
+In retirement, he found joy in APBA Baseball, a board game that combined his love for baseball with his sharp mind and love of competition.

-He is survived by his beloved wife Cheryl; his children Keith (Nicole), Kevin (Holly), Joseph (Lauren), and Stacy; and his siblings Bill (Beverly), Jim (Cathy), Ken (Terri), Bob (Mary), and Patty (Tim).
-Tom also leaves behind a host of nieces, nephews, grandchildren, friends, and loved ones who will remember him for his warmth, humor, and unwavering devotion.
+He is survived by his beloved wife, Cheryl; his children, Keith (Nicole), Kevin (Holly), Joseph (Lauren) and Stacy; and his siblings, Bill (Beverly), Jim (Cathy), Ken (Terri), Bob (Mary), and Patty (Tim).
+He also leaves behind a host of nieces, nephews, grandchildren, friends, and loved ones who will remember him for his warmth, humor, and unwavering devotion.

 Tom’s presence made life better for those who knew him, and his memory will continue to do so for years to come.